Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Motivation and summary

 \section{Motivation and summary}

 Many physical systems have configuration spaces given by a Lie group---possibly an infinite-dimensional one.
-Prime examples are rigid bodies \cite{Montgomery,Marsden,holm2024}, spin chains \cite{LandauLifschitz,Lakshmanan} and fluid flows \cite{ArnoldOrigin,Vasylkevych,Modin,holm1998euler,holm1999euler,gaybalmaz2009reduced}.
+Prime examples are rigid bodies \cite{Montgomery}, spin chains \cite{LandauLifschitz} and fluid flows \cite{ArnoldOrigin}, respectively corresponding to rotation groups, loop groups and diffeomorphism groups.
 In all those cases, the group structure provides powerful geometric tools for physical predictions and/or numerical simulations (see \i{e.g.}~\cite{cotter2018numerically}), typically thanks to the fact that solutions of the equations of motion are geodesics in the group.
-Such dynamics is described by Euler-Arnold equations or, more generally, Lie-Poisson equations \cite{ArnoldKhesin,Khesin,Modin,holm2024}.
+Such dynamics is described by Euler-Arnold equations or, more generally, Lie-Poisson equations \cite{ArnoldKhesin,Khesin}.

-Surprisingly, little seems to be known in general about the \i{quantization} of Lie-Poisson systems.
+Surprisingly, much remains to be understood about the \i{quantization} of Lie-Poisson systems.
 This is so despite many instances of quantum problems that explicitly rely on a group structure.
-Referring again to the examples above, quantum rotors are essential for the energy spectrum of molecules \cite{Bauder}, spin chains form the foundation of quantum integrability \cite{gaudin2014,baxter2016,Lamers}, and quantum liquids play a key role in statistical and condensed matter physics \cite{Leggett,Endlich:2010hf,Gripaios:2014yha,Dersy:2022kjd,Delacretaz,Huang:2023hbt,Huang:2024uap,Beauvillain:2024dou}.
+Referring again to the examples above, quantum rotors are essential for the energy spectrum of molecules \cite{Allen,Gripaios:2015pfa}, spin chains form the foundation of quantum integrability \cite{gaudin2014}, and quantum liquids play a key role in statistical and condensed matter physics \cite{Leggett,Delacretaz}.
 It is therefore desirable to develop a general approach to quantum mechanics on Lie groups, akin to what is already well known for simpler systems on $\mathbb{R}^n$.